Davidsoff/headoftheriver/content/deelnemers/tijdschema/index.en.md

 ---
 <!-- In December 2024, you can view the block schedule for the Head of the River 2025 here.                         -->

 Below you will find the block schedule for the Head of the River 2025.
+We have a lot of different events with different criteria.
+[Here](../tijdschema/documents/Veldkeuze%20Head%202025%20dd%20050202025.pdf) you can find an overview of the events with their corresponding criteria.

 ### Saturday block 1 - 13:15